-The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and
+The narrative below must include a comprehensive discussion of all the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
+This discussion must also include corrective action recommendations where the facility does not meet the standard.
+These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.

-- LSJ Memo: No Contractors or Volunteers Violated Policy - Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons (A1,A2,B1) - August 1, 2017 - Pre-Audit Questionnaire/Adult Prisons & Jails - Interviews: - o Warden - Facility PREA Compliance Manager

-(A)Policy 903.3.E.02 - Ensuring Safe Prisons, identifies sanctions for contractors, vendors, and volunteers; thosewho engage in sexual abusewill be prohibited from contact with inmates and will be reported to law enforcement agencies, unless the activity was not criminal, and to relevant licensing bodies.
+- 1. WCCF Memo: No Contractors or Volunteers Violated Policy - 2.
+Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons (A1, A2, B1) (August 1, 2017) - 3.
+Pre-Audit Questionnaire/Adult Prisons & Jails - 4.
+Interviews: - a.
+Warden - b.
+Facility PREA compliance manager - A. Policy 903.3.E.02 Ensuring Safe Prisons, identifies sanctions for contractors, vendors, and volunteers; those who engage in sexual abuse will be prohibited from contact with inmates and will be reported to law enforcement agencies, unless the activity was not criminal, and to relevant licensing bodies.
 The facility will take appropriate remedial measures and will consider whether to prohibit further contact with inmates, in the case of any other violation of agency inmate sexual abuse or sexual harassment policies by a contractor or volunteer.